Deliciously smooth Roasted Beet Hummus with roasted garlic makes a perfect snack or appetizer to dip in your pita bread

 Before adding it to the hummus, the beet is roasted until soft and tender.
 The roasting process takes out a lot of the beet's earthy flavor and actually replaces it with a sweet nuttiness (if that makes any sense which it probably does so we'll keep it moving; why is this text italicized, you may ask?
 Who knows).

 To roast the beets, wrap them in aluminum foil, drizzle with a little olive oil, and place it in a 350 F oven for about an hour.
 While you are at it, roast the garlic cloves as well.
 The beets are done when a knife will easily pierce it.

 While the beets are roasting and/or cooling, prepare the chickpeas.
 The key to really smooth hummus is removing the chickpea skins.

-It’s a miserable job to peel them one by one.
+It's a miserable job to peel them one by one.
 Instead I place the chickpeas (from a can or cooked in the Instant Pot) in a colander and rub them vigorously while rinsing in cold water.
 This will loosen the skins.
 Then, immerse the colander in water and skim off the floating skins.

 This won’t remove all of the skins, but it’s enough for me.

 Drain the mostly peeled chickpeas and place them in a food processor (I love my Cuisinart) together with the peeled roasted beet, garlic and the remaining ingredients.